-THE REPUBLICAN YOUTH (Thanh Nien Cong Hoa)

-The Cong Hoa Youth in My Thuan are divided into 39 groups, whose members range in age from 18 to 35.
+The Republican Youth (Thanh Nien Cong Hoa): The Cong Hoa Youth in My Thuan are divided into 39 groups, whose members range in age from 18 to 35.
 This organization participates in a number of activities of which the most important appears to be security.
 There are 80 young men who form the Village Protection Youth Group.
 Fifty of these had been sent for schooling in guerrilla warfare and gun handling to the Bien Hoa Training Center.
-At the time of the field study, the youth group was engaged primarily in work on the Tan Luoc agrovile.
-This work consisted of building roads, canals, and house foundations.
-The work was divided into a number of periods, each period lasting ten days.
+At the time of the field study, the youth group was engaged primarily in the work on the Tan Luoc agroville.
+This work consisted of the building of roads, canals, and house foundations.
+The work was divided into a number of periods, each period lasting 10 days.
 During each period, 800 men were on the site.